Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 The Obvious Online Flea Markets

-Of course, a few online flea markets are industry giants you almost certainly already know about.
+Of course, there are a few online flea markets that are almost certainly industry giants you’ve already heard about.

 • Amazon: A once humble bookselling website, Amazon has become an online marketplace so powerful that its astronomic growth sent its founder, Jeff Bezos, into space.
-Vendors big and small can sell new and used products on the site and they can appear on your doorstep in as little as one day.
+Vendors big and small can sell new and used products on the site and they can appear on your doorstep in as little as one day through Amazon Prime.

 • Craigslist: Known for sending shivers down the spines of journalists due to upending newspaper revenues, the online classifieds site is an easy way to pawn off your tchotchkes to neighbors, find some hidden treasures yourself — and so much more.
 It’s all anonymous, though.
 So give out your personal deets sparingly, and always meet in a safe, public space!